jnwatson/py-lmdb/docs/index.rst

     MDB groups records in pages matching the operating system memory manager's page size, which is usually 4096 bytes.
-In order to maintain its internal structure, each page must contain a minimum of 2 records, in addition to 8 bytes per record, and a 16 byte header.
+In order to maintain its internal structure, each page must contain a minimum of 2 records, in addition to 8 bytes per record and a 16 byte header.
 Due to this, the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.